JuanpiB/OST4GIS-week10/assignment/README.md

 already stored in a way that you can use, how will you be storing your data?
 (If it is too large for a javascript application, using a backend might be necessary)

+I am planning to using GEOJSON vector data.
+I would have to convert the data to this format.

 ## Technologies used